LLnCSoftware/mserve/README.md

 ## MServe Glossary

-### Secure Invocation

-**Definition:** Secure Invocation refers to the practice of executing q functions or operations in a controlled and predictable manner, without evaluating arbitrary character vectors.
+**Secure Invocation:** The practice of executing q functions or operations in a controlled and predictable manner, without evaluating arbitrary character vectors.
 This approach mitigates security risks associated with dynamically executing client-provided strings, which can be difficult to "lock down."
 Instead, Secure Invocation relies on pre-defined, validated inputs, akin to a conventional API call.

+See: [Interprocess Communication 101](https://code.kx.com/q4m3/1_Q_Shock_and_Awe/#119-interprocess-communication-101) for an explanation of why this is important.

 #### Key Characteristics:
 - **Avoids Arbitrary Execution:** Inputs are validated or sanitized before being executed.